Appsurify/AppsurifyCIScript/README.md

 ## <a id="additional_arguments"></a>Additional Arguments - For Customization

 <details>
-  <summary>Click to expand for details on additional arguments</summary>
+  <summary>Click to expand for details on additional arguments, these will be necessary if you want to use Appsurify in a way not availble in the templates above</summary>

 ### <a id="test_selection_arguments"></a>Test Selection Arguments